sheagcraig/yo/README.md

 Note: If you Run/(CMD-R) from XCode, it will just report back usage with a commandline parsing error.
 Just ignore that and run from the commandline.

 ### Usage
-You must call the app from the commandline, from the actual binary inside.
-Feel free to alias or ln to this file to avoid the long filename in the future.
+You must call the app from the commandline, from the actual binary inside (not from running or calling the "yo.app").
+The path depends on where you install it, but the recommended location is in ```/Applications/Utilities```.
+If you install it there, the full path to call yo is ```/Applications/Utilities/yo.app/Contents/MacOS/yo```.

+If you run yo and there is no logged-in GUI user, yo will hang, probably indefinitely.
+This could occur if you're scripting yo to run prior to Login, or perhaps you SSH into a machine booted to the loginwindow.

+A shell script is provided (installed to ```/usr/local/bin/yo``` if you use the installer package) that will test for a console user prior to execution.
+Due to its install location being in the default PATH, you can then call yo by simply typing ```yo -t "This is amazing"```.

 ```
-Usage: /Users/scraig/Library/Developer/Xcode/DerivedData/yo-fdmllzzfcwyljsbbpwhduzpfxeqe/Build/Products/Debug/yo.app/Contents/MacOS/yo [options]
+Usage: /Applications/Utilities/yo.app/Contents/MacOS/yo [options]
   -m, --banner-mode:
       Does not work!
 Set if you would like to send a non-persistent notification.
 No buttons will be available if set.
   -t, --title: